Titanic Museum Pigeon Forge Tennessee – 2024 Insider’s Guide

 - Summer: We can’t think of any drawbacks to going this time of year.
 Go wild at every nearby outdoor attraction, like the theme park Dollywood, then use your time at the museum to cool off in the icy air conditioning (or next to a literal iceberg).

-Photos aren't allowed inside the museum.
-Psst… you can still do it for the 'gram.
-The building is 30,000 square feet and shaped like the original ship, which makes for some pretty cool pictures.
+Can you take pictures at the Titanic Museum?
+Unfortunately, photos aren’t allowed inside the museum.
+Guests are not allowed to take pictures of the Titanic Museum from inside.
+Psst… you can still do it for the ‘gram.
+The building is 30,000 square feet and shaped like the original ship, which makes for some pretty cool Titanic Museum attraction photos.

-Snap a few before or after your tour, and your likes won't have to suffer.
+Snap a few before or after your guided tour, and your likes won’t have to suffer.

 All this sailor talk has probably left you weary for a night of rest more soothing than falling asleep to the lull of the ocean waves on the Titanic.
 A king-size bed at one of these great hotel and lodging options will make you feel like the king of the world.